bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Customizing Livenet image
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It is assume here that image name used is *space_image*.
+The image name used in the examples below is *space_image*.

 The disklessset tool allows to customize livenet images before booting them, and especially to execute playbooks inside images.